Apply Now Security Officer Armed Job in San Antonio

 - CHRISTUS Approved uniforms must be worn in accordance with dress code requirements.

-- Minimum two (2) years of armed security experience (may substituted by Honorable Military Service).
+- Prefer minimum two (2) years of armed security experience (may substituted by Honorable Military Service).

 - Law enforcement experience preferred.